sthenusan/Machine-Learning-Project/README.md

   ![image](https://user-images.githubusercontent.com/46936272/133127978-829a76f3-e0b6-4e53-8546-0a9df1ee61ed.png)

-As we can see, the three best models are:
+As we can see, the three best models among above models are:

 **-*Gradient Boosting Classifier* - 79.19**